Nonparametric estimation of the jump rate in mean field interacting systems of neurons: The model, assumptions and main results

-The system \eqref{eq:finitesystem} exhibits the propagation of chaos property (Theorem 8 of \cite{dfh}), and under Assumption \ref{ass:1}, in the $N \to \infty-$limit, each neuron's potential is described by an ordinary differential equation given by
+The system \eqref{eq:finitesystem} exhibits the propagation of chaos property (Theorem 8 of \cite{dfh}), and under Assumption \ref{ass:1}, in the \bdc{limit $N \to \infty ,$ }\ec each neuron's potential is described by an ordinary differential equation given by

 In the sequel, the dynamical system \eqref {eq:limitequation} will play a key role in our analysis.
-Since $F$ is Lipschitz, for any initial value $x_0,$ it possesses a unique non-exploding solution starting from $x_0$ at time $0.$
+Since $F$ is Lipschitz, for any initial value $x_0,$ it possesses a unique non-exploding solution starting from $x_0$ at time $0.$ \bdc{In what follows, we will impose the following additional assumption. \begin{ass} $\nu_0 = \delta_0 ;$ that is, $X^{N, i }_0 = x_0 $ for all $ 1 \le i \le N.$ \end{ass}}\ec \bdc{$x_0$ is thus the common initial value at time $t = 0 $ of all membrane potential processes $ X^{N, i}_t $ and of the limit dynamical system $x_t.$ }\ec

+\bdc{Two examples of the evolution of the system \eqref{eq:finitesystem} with $N=5$ and $N=10$ are displayed in Figure \ref{fig:membrane_potential_train}.
+In these simulations, we consider the system with jump rate function